 Cholesterol is carried through the bloodstream by carriers made of fat and proteins called; Lipoproteins.

+Lipoproteins are classified based on their density.
 LDL is Low-Density Lipoprotein and HDL is High-Density Lipoprotein.

 LDL deposits excess cholesterol in the walls of blood vessels, and induces a buildup of cholesterol, white blood cells, calcium, and other substances in the walls of arteries, causing them to narrow.

-High levels of LDL-cholesterol can clog arteries in a condition called atherosclerosis, and increase the risk for cardiovascular diseases such as heart attack and stroke.
+High levels of LDL-cholesterol can clog arteries in a medical condition called atherosclerosis, and increase the risk for cardiovascular diseases such as heart attack and stroke.

 An imbalance of electrolytes such as potassium and sodium, can give rise to cardiovascular disorders caused by abnormal heart contractions, that can increase a person's risk for having a heart attack.